vincenzoml/topochecker/README.md

 `Output "filename";`
 `Output "filename" state1,state2,...

 Outputs to a set of files named "filename-STATEID", closing the previous ones.
-If no "Output" commands are present, the second argument from the command line is used.
+The output is written as OUTPUT_PREFIX-nn.dot where nn is replaced by the name of each state in the Kripke structure of the experiment, and each file OUTPUT_PREFIX-nn.dot is a graphical representation of the evaluation of formulas in the experiment over space, in the dot file format.
 If a list of states is additionally specified, then only these states are saved.

 Syntax of formulas
 ------------------